 When you join Plum, your money is invested into the investment option(s) you choose, or defaulted to MySuper if you don’t make a choice.
 It’s a good idea to regularly review your super account to make sure it’s meeting your investment needs.
-The recent investment market downturn may also be a prompt to look at your investment choices.

 There are many factors to consider when choosing where to invest, but here are just a few of the main ones:

 Our wide range of investment options are generally invested in or across two main categories Growth and Defensive assets:

 The selection of growth and defensive assets is also referred to as ‘investment strategy’.
 The table below covers the two main investment strategies in some more detail:

 Focused on increasing capital but comes with higher volatility

 A growth investment strategy is generally allocated into growth investments (for example shares and property) making up 70-85% of your account balance with the remaining proportion invested in defensive assets such as cash and fixed income.

 Over a 20-year period, growth strategies have delivered higher returns than more cautious or conservative strategies which are aimed at generating a steady income and have relatively low volatility or risk.

 Given their higher potential returns, growth strategies are also more likely to ensure returns of your account balance outpace inflation — this is important if you are planning to maintain the same level of spending in retirement as before retirement.

 Returns are more likely to fluctuate over short periods due to changes in investment markets and other economic factors.
 Asset classes like shares and property have higher return potential and experience greater fluctuations in value, than cash or fixed income investments.